skip to Main Content

 It is a good idea for couples to set out specific financial responsibilities for each partner in their cohabitation agreement.

-These provisions are very common in cohabitation agreements between unmarried couples and are meant to protect the interests of both partners should they separate in the future.
+Unmarried couples commonly include these provisions in their cohabitation agreements to safeguard both partners’ interests should they separate.
 One of the most common issues dealt with in cohabitation agreements is to identify a “fair” division of assets should they need to separate.

-As an example, a cohabitation agreement can be used to address the situation where a house which is owned only by one partner, but where both partners share monthly mortgage payments equally.
-For many couples, this creates a problem because in the event of a split, the portion of equity in the home that both partners contributed to equally is owned solely by the partner who owns the house.
+For instance, partners can use a cohabitation agreement to address a situation where one partner owns a house, but both partners equally share the monthly mortgage payments.
+This arrangement often poses a problem for many couples because, in the event of a split, the partner who owns the house solely owns the portion of home equity that both partners contributed to equally.
 This can result in one person leaving the relationship facing disproportionate financial harm.
 There are various ways a cohabitation agreement could address this issue with a home or any other shared asset, and creating the agreement helps couples feel prepared in the event of a separation.

 The “Marriage-Like Relationship”